U.S. Bancorp (USB)

 U.S. Bancorp Quarterly Revenue

 Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-U.S. Bancorp’s recent performance shows its demand has slowed as its annualized revenue growth of 1.1% over the last two years was below its five-year trend.
+U.S. Bancorp’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
 U.S. Bancorp Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 U.S. Bancorp Quarterly Net Interest Income as % of Revenue